Perl offers scalar

 How to access the elements in an array?

-Once you declared an array, elements can be accessed with a variable prefixed with $
+Once you declare an array, elements can be accessed with a variable prefixed with $

 using the below syntax.